-The George Mason University, Office of Student Affairs invites applications for a Graduate Admissions Specialist to support the recruitment of students for all graduate programs offered by the College of Health & Human Services.
-George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.
+The George Mason University College of Health and Human Services is launching a search for an Academic Advisor to support the Office of Student Affairs.
+George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages applicants who will enrich Mason's academic and culturally inclusive environment.

 About the Position: